 Schedule an appointment with yourself each week to review and organize your business finances.
-It is important to not skip this step in your bookkeeping.
+It is important not to skip this step in your bookkeeping.
 When you reconcile your books at the end of the year, you will be happy you kept those financial check-ins.

-4. De-clutter your desk
+4. Declutter your desk

 Keeping your desk and office organized will help you stay sane and profitable.
 Take time to create an organizational structure within your office.
 When you file your receipts, bills, and bank statements, choose an alphabetical system or organize records by date.